bhegazy/bhegazy.github.io/content/eks-terraform-module-upgrade-from-v17-to-v18/index.md

 }
 ```

-If your `iam_role_name` variable is NOT the cluster_name, the get the cluster iam role name using aws cli:
+If your `iam_role_name` variable is NOT the cluster_name, then get the cluster iam role name using aws cli:

 ```bash
 export CLUSTER_NAME=bill-eks-test